NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ## Install a specific version of a package

 If the version is not specified, NuGet installs the latest version of the package.
-You can also use the [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x) command to install a specific version of a Nuget package:
+You can also use the [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x) command to install a specific version of a NuGet package:

 ```dotnetcli
 dotnet add package <PACKAGE_NAME> --version <VERSION>